imhazige/myblog/_posts/2020-06-10-why-you-should-not-adopt-graphql.md

 ## Conclusion

 I have see many projects using GraphQL, they works, but some seems to be in a mess.
-Some project considered using GraphQL but finally choose GraphQL for the risk reason.
+Some project considered using GraphQL but finally abandon for the risk reason.

-As what GraphQL can doing is absolutly be able to be implemented by RESTful API, I recommend keep on RESTful.
+As what GraphQL can doing is absolutely be able to be implemented by RESTful API, I recommend keep on RESTful.